KK-KishoreKumar/Interesting_exercises_C/chesspernado/README.txt

 Linux: Open terminal, navigate to directory containing the source files and execute the following command:
 "make"

+After you compile program with "make" you run it by typing ./chesspernado

 For more detailed information, see documentation file.